 For in-app actions, you must decide what trigger should cause your in-app message to display.

 You can also trigger the message based on custom events with certain parameter values.
-Choose "User triggers event" from the display when dropdown, then click the blue text "triggers" to reveal the parameter option.
+Choose "User triggers event with parameter" from the Display dropdown.

-In a Scheduled campaign, the Sub-Delivery of the first action will always be set to 0 seconds delay, so that it sends right when the campaign starts.
+In One-time and Recurring campaigns, the Sub-Delivery of the first action will always be set to 0 seconds delay, so that it sends right when the campaign starts.
 Any following actions are usually set to a delay of one day by default.

 For Triggered campaigns (and all actions below the top action), the Sub-Delivery is set to 1 day Delay by default.
 You should always check your Sub-Delivery settings to make sure your actions are sent at the right time.